RenderKit/ospray/doc/api.md

   bool                precomputedNormals    false  whether to accelerate by precomputing,
                                                    at a cost of 12 bytes/face

+  int                   maxIteratorDepth        6  do not descend further than to this BVH
+                                                   depth during interval iteration
   ------------------- ------------------ --------  ---------------------------------------
   : Configuration parameters for unstructured volumes.